performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Overview
 ~~~~~~~~

-pmdaInterface structureThe initialization process for a PMDA involves
+The initialization process for a PMDA involves
 opening help text files, assigning callback function pointers, adjusting
 the metric and instance identifiers to the correct domains, and much
 more.
 The initialization of a daemon PMDA also differs significantly